Dev-Akashili/workbunny-api/README.md

 - Anywhere in the repo: `dotnet tool restore`

-1. Navigate to the same directory as `Backend.csproj`
+1. Navigate to the same directory as `WorkBunny.csproj`
 1. Run migrations:

-- `dotnet ef database update -s Backend`
+- `dotnet ef database update -s WorkBunny`
 - The above runs against the default local server, using the connection string in `appsettings.Development.json`
 - You can specify a connection string with the `--connection "<connection string>"` option